Saguaro: Ethnobotany

-Culture
+Commercial and institutional uses

 Arizona made the saguaro blossom its territorial flower on March 13, 1901, and on March 16, 1931, it became the state flower.

 The saguaro is often used as an emblem in commercials and logos that attempt to convey a sense of the Southwest.
 Notably, no naturally occurring saguaros are found within 250 mi of El Paso, Texas, but the silhouette is found on the label of Old El Paso brand products.
-Though the geographic anomaly has lessened in recent years, Western films once enthusiastically placed saguaros in the Monument Valley of Arizona, (they only grow naturally in the Sonoran desert of Arizona and Mexico) as well as New Mexico, Utah, and Texas.
-The Dallas, Texas-based band Reverend Horton Heat pokes fun at this phenomenon in their song "Ain't no Saguaro in Texas."
+Though the geographic anomaly has lessened in recent years, Western films once enthusiastically placed saguaros in the Monument Valley of Arizona (north of their native range), as well as New Mexico, Utah, and Texas.

+America West Airlines, and later U.S. Airways after their merger in 2007, used the call sign "CACTUS" for radio communication on flights.
+America West was based in Phoenix, AZ, and "cactus" was chosen as a tribute to the saguaro cacti growing in the Phoenix area.